TownLake/blog-samrhea-legacy/content/pages/at-cloudflare/index.md

 ## 2022 - VP of Product for Cloudflare Zero Trust

 As much as we love to build at Cloudflare, sometimes we need to bring in experts from outside.
 One challenge that our customers kept running into was the security of data-at-rest and posture controls in their SaaS applications.
-We leaped ahead by [acquiring Vectrix](https://blog.cloudflare.com/cloudflare-zero-trust-casb
+We jumped ahead to solve this problem by [acquiring Vectrix](https://blog.cloudflare.com/cloudflare-zero-trust-casb).
-) to join Cloudflare Zero Trust.

 ## 2023 - VP of Product for Cloudflare Zero Trust

-The team grew and we only shipped faster.
+The team only shipped faster.
 We became the [only new vendor in the Gartner Magic Quadrant](https://blog.cloudflare.com/cloudflare-sse-gartner-magic-quadrant/).

 ## 2024 - Emerging Technology and Incubation

-I
+More enterprises adopted Cloudflare Zero Trust - and they loved it - Gartner named us a [Customers' Choice](https://www.gartner.com/reviews/market/zero-trust-network-access/vendor/cloudflare/product/cloudflare-access?cf_history_state=%7B%22guid%22%3A%22C255D9FF78CD46CDA4F76812EA68C350%22%2C%22historyId%22%3A14%2C%22targetId%22%3A%221920B3794DDB55FA38FAE7AB3D0515D5%22%7D) vendor based on that feedback and we kept moving up the [Magic Quadrant](https://blog.cloudflare.com/cloudflare-sse-gartner-magic-quadrant-2024).

+I also had a moment to survey the group and realized "hey, I think they can do this - and do this really well - without me."
+The team I had assembled could thrive on their own and it probably made more sense to tackle new problems at Cloudflare.
+I volunteered to transition leadership of Cloudflare Zero Trust to my direct reports and I jumped back into our Emerging Technology and Incubation group in June.

 When I handed off the keys to the Zero Trust team, the products in my group included: